AIfA-Radio/lego-alma/README.md

 Caveat: sudo rights are required, as scanning of BLE devices requires root on your client.

+Note: This site - including manual & code - is still under construction.

 #### Contact

 Ralf Antonius Timmermann, email: rtimmermann@astro.uni-bonn.de &